 Ponte Pietra Bridge

-Translated from Italian by Ponte Pietra means"a stone bridge".
+Translated from Italian, Ponte Pietra means"stone bridge".
 Ponte Pietra is an arched bridge that connects the banks of the Adige River.
-It was rebuilt almost at the end of the 1st century BC and was originally named Pont Marmoreus.
-As a result of a large number of reconstructions due to earthquakes and floods, he received the current name.
-Once on the bridge passed Postumieva road, leading from Genoa to a large pass, located in the Alps.
-In Roman times, a similar bridge was built nearby - Ponte Postumio.
-The total length of the Ponte Pietra is 95 meters.
-At the end of the Second World Ponte, Pietra was blown up by the retreating troops of Germany.
-In 1959, it was restored, while many original fragments were raised from the bottom of the river.
-Of course, it turned out not to find all the components of the destroyed structure, so for its reconstruction were used a variety of materials.
+It was built almost at the end of the 1st century BC and was originally called Pon Marmoreus.
+As a result of a large number of reconstructions due to earthquakes and floods, it received its current name.
+The Postumian Way once crossed the bridge, leading from Genoa to a large pass located in the Alps.
+In ancient Roman times, a similar bridge was built nearby - Ponte Postumio.
+The total length of Ponte Pietra is 95 meters.
+At the end of World War II, Ponte Pietra was blown up by retreating German troops.
+In 1959, it was restored, and many original fragments were raised from the bottom of the river.
+Of course, not all the components of the destroyed structure were found, so a variety of materials were used for its reconstruction.
 In addition to white marble, red brick was used, which made the bridge more picturesque.
-Thanks to this, the sights of the city have got on their list one more majestic structure that has survived for hundreds of years.
-At one time Ponte Pietra was the only stone bridge in the territory of Verona.
+Thanks to this, the city's attractions received another majestic structure that survived hundreds of years on their list.
+At one time, Ponte Pietra was the only stone bridge in Verona.

 Valpolicella Valley

-Valpolicella - a picturesque valley, spread outin the vicinity of Verona.
-This valley became world famous thanks to the wines "Recioto", "Amarone" and "Ripasso".
-In the valley there are many historical and cultural values worthy of visiting.
-Even after seeing the sights of the whole world, this valley will be remembered forever.
-Tourists will like cozy little towns in medieval style: Pedemonte, San Pietro Incariano, Negrar, Fumane.
-In each town you can find more than one good winery.
-In addition to wine, Valpolicella is famous for its delicacies of local cuisine.
+Valpolicella is a picturesque valley,spread out in the vicinity of Verona.
+This valley has gained worldwide fame thanks to the wines "Recioto", "Amarone" and "Ripasso".
+There are many historical and cultural values in the valley that are worth visiting.
+Even having seen the sights of the whole world, this valley will be remembered forever.
+Tourists will like the cozy towns in the medieval style: Pedemonte, San Pietro Incariano, Negrar, Fumane.
+In each of these towns you can find more than one good winery.
+In addition to wine, Valpolicella is famous for the delicacies of local cuisine.
 For example, aged or fresh cheese "Monte Veronese", which is produced in the mountains of Verona, sausage "Risotto al Amarone" or "Soppressa".
-Do not be disappointed and lovers of natural beauty.
-On the territory of Northern Italy, beautiful landscapes and landscapes.
-So, in the city of Molina, which is located not far from Fumane, there is a very beautiful park "Cascades Molina" with hiking trails and picturesque waterfalls.
-It is very easy to get to Valpolicella Valley, since it is also Verona and all the residents know how to get there.
+Lovers of natural beauty will not be disappointed either.
+The territory of Northern Italy has the most beautiful landscapes and scenery.
+Thus, in the city of Molina, which is located near Fumane, there is a very beautiful park "Cascades of Molina" with hiking trails and picturesque waterfalls.
+It is very easy to get to the Valpolicella Valley, since it is also Verona and all the residents know how to get there.

 Verona Cathedral